Diagnosing Childhood Seizures and Epilepsy

 After a seizure focus is determined, the electrodes are surgically removed.
 Then your child’s care team will use that information to decide on the best treatment option.

-Level 4 Epilepsy Center - Peds
+Level 4 Epilepsy Center - Pediatrics

 As a Level 4 Epilepsy Center, Duke Health provides the highest level of diagnosis, medical, and surgical treatments for children with epilepsy.
 It is one of the reasons why Duke Children’s is nationally ranked in pediatric neurology and pediatric neurosurgery by U.S. News & World Report for 2023-2024.